 ANTONY BECK | OWNER

-Antony Beck is a husband, father and business man who loves Pinot Noir.
-The Becks own and direct Gainesway Farm in Lexington, Kentucky, one of the premier thoroughbred horse breeding farms in the country.
-Beck also owns the world-renowned Graham Beck winery in South Africa with vineyards planted by his father in 1984.
-His passion for Pinot led him to Oregon and cultivated his friendship with winemaker Ken Wright.
+Antony Beck is a husband, father and businessman who loves Pinot Noir.
+The Becks own the world-renowned wineries Graham Beck and Steenberg Vineyards in South Africa with vineyards planted by his father in 1984.
+His passion for Pinot led him to Oregon and cultivated his friendship with founding winemaker Ken Wright.
 Beck feels that Oregon is the best place in the U.S. to produce world-class Pinot noir.
-He named the winery after his wife and partner of more than 20 years, Angela.
+He named the winery after his wife and partner of more than 25 years, Angela.

 ANGELA BECK | OWNER